Creating To Do Lists In WordPress

 Subject Field for Emails Sent to User

-In this field, enter a subject field for the email that will be sent out automatically to users when a new item has been assigned in your to-do list …
+Type into this field a subject field for the email that will be automatically sent out to users whenever a new item has been assigned to your to-do list …

 Text in Emails Sent to User